M. Ed. in General Studies in Education

 EDUC 588 Individual Differences in Inclusive Classrooms

-EDUC 589 Classroom Management and Organization (1 sem. hr.; not applicable to M. Ed.)
+EDUC 589 Classroom Management and Organization (1 sem. hr.)

-EDUC 590 Methods, Materials, and Literacy in the Content Area (Separate sections for each certificate area)
+EDUC 590 Methods, Materials, and Literacy in Art

 Part 2.
 Additional Requirements for M. Ed. in General Studies